ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 ### Tasks

-Each PA protocol is associated with a *PA task* that specifies the measurements that are to be collected.
-Associated to each task is a set of *PA Parameters*, encoded by the following `PAParam` structure, which specify the protocol used to verify and aggregate the clients' measurements:
+Each PDA protocol is associated with a *PDA task* that specifies the measurements that are to be collected.
+Associated to each task is a set of *PDA Parameters*, encoded by the following `PDAParam` structure, which specify the protocol used to verify and aggregate the clients' measurements:

 ~~~